mtford90/operations.js/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/mtford.svg)](https://saucelabs.com/u/mtford)

-A library for managing complex chains of asynchronous operations in Javascript for both the browser and node.js
+Promises (e.g. [q](https://github.com/kriskowal/q) and libraries such as [async.js](https://github.com/caolan/async) are awesome but have limitations when it comes to defining complex dependencies between your chunks of code.

-Libraries such as [async.js](https://github.com/caolan/async) are awesome, but when attempting to define complex dependencies between your asynchronous callbacks things can quickly get out of hand.
+`operations.js` is a library that allows us to create well defined operations which are wrappers around javascript functions.
+We can then express dependencies between them, compose them, place them on queues and cancel them at any point during their execution.

-Inspired by the [NSOperation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html) and [NSOperationQueue](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperationQueue_class/Reference/Reference.html) classes in Apple's Cocoa framework, this library is an attempt to solve this problem.
+It is inspired by the [NSOperation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html) and [NSOperationQueue](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperationQueue_class/Reference/Reference.html) classes in Apple's Cocoa framework.

 Main features: